akshaya-ravikumar19/vectordb-search-engine/README.md

 ## Overview

-Traditional keyword searches (like Ctrl + F) are limited — they fail when users ask questions naturally such as:
+Traditional keyword searches are limited — they fail when users ask questions naturally such as:

 > “What sustainability initiatives did Amazon report in 2020?”

-This project leverages **semantic search** and **transformers** to understand the meaning of the question and find the most relevant sections across PDF reports.
+This project leverages **vector database**, **semantic search** and **transformers and embeddings** to understand the meaning of the question and find the most relevant sections across PDF reports.

 ## Concept